xta0/xta0.me/_posts/2023-06-30-Swift-modules-2.md

 ../MyLogger.swift
 ```

 In the above command, we use `-Xcc -fmodule-map-file` explicitly to direct the Swift-embedded Clang compiler to the module map file location.
 Alternatively, we can just use `-I` to point to the directory containing `MyLoggerInternal.h`.
-This is because, by default, `MyLoggerInternal` is an implicit import, and the Swift compiler will look for `module.modulemap` in the same directory as `MyLoggerInternal.h`.
+This is because, by default, `MyLoggerInternal` is an implicit import, and the Swift compiler will look for `module.modulemap` in the same directory as `MyLoggerInternal.h`, as mentioned in the previous article.

 ```shell